Policies

 All applicants who are invited to an interview will be required to bring the following evidence of identity, right to work in the UK, current address and qualifications:

-- · Passport or photo-card driving licence providing photographic identity;
+- Passport or photo-card driving license providing photographic identity;

 Where an applicant claims to have changed their name by deed poll or another means (eg marriage, adoption, statutory declaration) they will be required to bring documentary evidence of the change.